d-matrix-ai/dmx-compressor/README.md

 For more detailed information, go over the following documents on specific topics.

-### Corsair-aware features
+### Dmx-aware features

-- Corsair execution
+- d-Matrix hardware execution
 - [Numerics](docs/numerics.rst)
 - Weight sparsity
 - Custom logic
-- Configurations for Corsair-specific transformation
+- Configurations for Dmx-specific transformation
 - List of supported modules and models
 - torch-mlir

 ### Examples

+- Diffusers pipelines on LAION
+- Transformer language models on SQuAD, Wikitext2, CNN_DailyMail
+- Convolutional nets on CIFAR10/100 and Imagenet
 - Multi-layer perceptron on MNIST
-- Transformer language models on GLUE and SQuAD
-- Convolutional nets on CIFAR10/100 and Imagenet